 Early Life of Martin Luther King

 Martin Luther King, Jr. was born in Atlanta on 15 January 1929.
 Both his father and grandfather were pastors in an African-American Baptist church.
 M. Luther King attended Morehouse College in Atlanta, (segregated schooling) and then went to study at Crozer Theological Seminary in Pennsylvania and Boston University.
 During his time at University Martin Luther King became aware of the vast inequality and injustice faced by black Americans; in particular, he was influenced by Gandhi’s philosophy of non-violent protest.
 The philosophy of Gandhi tied in with the teachings of his Baptist faith.
 At the age of 24, King married Coretta Scott, a beautiful and talented young woman.
 After getting married, King became a priest at Dexter Avenue Baptist Church in Montgomery, Alabama.

 Montgomery Bus Boycott

 A turning point in the life of Martin Luther King was the Montgomery Bus Boycott which he helped to promote.
 His boycott also became a turning point in the civil rights struggle – attracting national press for the cause.

 It began in innocuous circumstances on 5 December 1955.
-Rosa Parks, a civil rights activist, refused to given up her seat – she was sitting in a white only area.
+Rosa Parks, a civil rights activist, refused to give up her seat – she was sitting in a white-only area.
 This broke the strict segregation of coloured and white people on the Montgomery buses.
 The bus company refused to back down and so Martin Luther King helped to organise a strike where coloured people refused to use any of the city buses.
 The boycott lasted for several months, the issue was then brought to the Supreme Court who declared the segregation was unconstitutional.

 Civil Rights Movement.